upgundecha/cypress-documentation/source/api/commands/visit.md

 The URL to visit.

-Cypress will prefix the URL with the `baseUrl` configured in your {% url 'network options' configuration#Global %} if you've set one.
+Cypress will prefix the URL with the `baseUrl` configured in your {% url 'global configuration' configuration#Global %}.

-If there is no `baseUrl` set, you may specify the relative path of an html file, and Cypress will serve this file automatically using built-in static server.
-The path is relative to the root directory of the project.
-Note that the `file://` prefix is not needed.
+If the the baseUrl has not been set, you will need to specify a fully qualified url or Cypress will attempt to act as your web server.
+See the {% url 'prefixes notes' visit#prefixes %} for more details.

+**Note:** visiting a new domain requires the Test Runner window to reload.
+You cannot visit different domains in a single test.

 **{% fa fa-angle-right %} options** ***(Object)***

 Pass in an options object to control the behavior of `cy.visit()`.

+By default, the `cy.visit()` commands' will use the `pageLoadTimeout` and `baseUrl` set globally in your {% url 'configuration' configuration %}.

 Option | Default | Description
 --- | --- | ---
-`url` | `null` | The URL to visit.
-Behaves the same as the `url` argument.
+`url` | `null` | The URL to append to the `baseUrl` visit if you omit the `url` argument.
+Behaves the same as the `url` argument .
 `method` | `GET` | The HTTP method to use in the visit.
 Can be `GET` or `POST`.
 `body` | `null` | An optional body to send along with a `POST` request.
 If it is a string, it will be passed along unmodified.
 If it is an object, it will be URL encoded to a string and sent with a `Content-Type: application/x-www-urlencoded` header.
 `headers` | `{}` | An object that maps HTTP header names to values to be sent along with the request. *Note:* `headers` will only be sent for the initial `cy.visit()` request, not for any subsequent requests.